azuniga1/LDS_Temples/README.md

 ![Salt lake city temple](images/salt_lake_city_temple.jpeg)

-For this project I will analyzing and creating Choropleth Maps from data set found at: [Temples of the Church of Jesus Christ of Latter Day Saints](https://churchofjesuschristtemples.org/maps/downloads/).
+For this project I will analyzing and creating Choropleth Maps from the following data set: [Temples of the Church of Jesus Christ of Latter Day Saints](https://churchofjesuschristtemples.org/maps/downloads/).
 The CSV file contains the following data fields:

 * Temple
 * Latitude